 “In the beginning, [activists] were very confrontational because they needed to get our attention.
 Indeed, they did get our attention,” said Anthony Fauci, M.D., head of the U.S. National Institute of Allergy and Infectious Diseases (NIAID), in a 2008 interview with “The Body.”

 As the head of NIAID, Dr. Fauci was a frequent target of Kramer’s unflinching editorials.
 But according to Dr. Fauci, though Elizabeth and Kramer’s approaches were different, HIV/AIDS activism successfully humanized an incredibly politicized disease.

 “I realized, although they were shouting at me and yelling at me, it really wasn't something personal.
 It was a great pain and a fear and a concern that they were feeling, and I was very empathetic towards that.”

 It’s been said, to win a war, you have to start one.
 That certainly seemed true at the outset of the HIV/AIDS epidemic.
 Galvanized by the memories of the loved ones they’d lost, and haunted by the threat of their own HIV statuses, both Elizabeth Glaser and Larry Kramer became prominent voices in the HIV/AIDS movement.

 But their work is far from over.

 We’ve made incredible progress in the fight against HIV/AIDS, but the silence around the issue is slowly suppressing our gains.
 There are currently more than 35 million people living with HIV/AIDS around the world.
-Every day 700 children are newly infected with the virus.
+Every day nearly 700 children are newly infected with the virus.